wickettlab/courses/basic_methods/phylogenetics_exercises.md

 fundamentals of phylogenetics, particularly about the concepts of homology, building a matrix of homologous characters, and using the matrix to find the “best” tree using the parsimony optimality criterion.
-The following exercise is a bit silly, but it is meant t o reinforce these concepts.
+The following exercise is a bit silly, but it is meant to reinforce these concepts.

 ## The Character Matrix and Parsimony